Can you Trout Fish with a Baitcaster?

 Available in 6.3:1 and 8.1:1 gear ratios.

-Daiwa Bait Reel 19 Steez CT SV TW 700XH (2019 Model)
+DAIWA Bait Reel 19 Stiez CT SV TW 700XH (2019 Model)

-• Gear Ratio: 8.1
+• Gear ratio: 8.1

 Best Baitcasting Rods for Trout